-Women's Health Research
+Understanding Women’s Health and Acupuncture Research

 Acupuncture for period pain -

-In the scientific world, period pain is called Primary Dysmenorrhea and it is when it occurs for no known reason.
+In the Western Med world, period pain is called Primary Dysmenorrhea and it is when it occurs for no known reason.
 Endometriosis and Adenomyosis are considered separate diagnosis with different underlying mechanisms and haven't been included in this research.
 You can read more on the causes of period pain and ways to reduce & prevent it here.

 Despite Chinese Medicine working to alleviate period pain for approx 2000 years, the current evidence is positive but unfortunately many studies’ methodology and reporting have been of poor quality.